colbyfayock/media-ecommerce-workshop/lessons/02 - Create a new GitHub repository and link local project.md

 [GitHub](https://github.com/) (where you might be looking at this from) is a web platform that gives developers the ability to utilize version control system Git in a more "social" and collaborative way.
 On top of that, it has loads of other features like my favorite [Actions](https://www.youtube.com/colbz/search?query=github%20actions) and even [Codespaces](https://github.com/features/codespaces)!

-As developers, it's probably one of the most foundational tools we can learn, as Git (and GitHub) make working with teams a much better experience.
+As developers, it's probably one of the most foundational tools we can learn, as Git (and GitHub) make working with teams a much better experience, not to mention an easier way to store and keep multiple versions of your code instead of an endless supply of ZIP files.

 ## What to Expect

 For this workshop, we'll ultimately be deploying our application to [Netlify](https://www.netlify.com/) and while there are a variety of ways we can do that, we're going to take advantage of Netlify's ability to integrate with a GitHub repository to automate building and deploying the project any time changes are pushed.

-So in this lesson, we'll use GitHub to create a new repository, learn how to set up our new project with that repository, and push out our code so that it's hosted and version controlled on GitHUb.
+So in this lesson, we'll use GitHub to create a new repository, learn how to set up our new project with that repository, and push out our code so that it's hosted and version controlled on GitHub.

 > ℹ️ Note: Don't want to use Netlify?
 Most of this workshop will work with any similar service like [Vercel](https://vercel.com/), you just won't be able to follow along with [lesson 4](https://github.com/colbyfayock/media-ecommerce-workshop/blob/main/lessons/04%20-%20Automatic%20image%20optimization%20with%20Cloudinary%20Netlify%20Plugin.md).

+> ℹ️ Note: Or don't want to use GitHub?
+Both Netlify and Vercel support multiple Git providers, so just make sure you're working with one that's supported by the platform you choose to deploy with.

 ## Objectives
 * Create a new GitHub repository